 All the food got finished and my hunger was fully satiated.
 Maine Lobster Shack turned out to be an excellent place to eat and the outdoor seating in nearly perfect Maine weather led to an outstanding experience.
 Their menu is robust enough that one could make many visits there before eating the same item twice.
 If you like oysters, fried seafood, and lobster rolls, they’ve got what you want and much more beyond that.

 I wouldn’t say that Maine Lobster Shack is the best at any one thing, but they performed well with everything we had.
 They seem to have a solid grasp on casual seaside fare and the Fore St. location really is a fun, central spot in the Old Port.
 Have beers and oysters outdoors, lobster rolls and fries indoors, or whatever combo of atmosphere and seafood you want.
 I think you’ll find a pleasant experience without any wanting for more when you’re through.

 Hungry for more?
 Get notified whenever Peterpeterportlandeater releases a new blog entry by clicking the “follow” button on the right side of this page after entering your email address directly above it.
 Seriously, do it.
 What are you waiting for?

 Feel free to email me at email@example.com with any thoughts, suggestions, criticisms, or otherwise helpful info or post your thoughts below.
 Also, like the Peterpeterportlandeater page on Facebook and follow @portlandeater on Twitter.
-You can now also find me at pppe.bangordailynews.com.
+You can also find over 50 articles archived at pppe.bangordailynews.com.